codatio/codat-docs/docs/integrations/accounting/xero/use-cases/general-lending.md

 GET /companies/{companyId}/connections/{connectionId}/data/bankAccounts (link)
 0.2 Expense account

 In order to push fees an expense account is required.
-The user should be able to select an existing account from their accounting platform OR create a new one.
+The user should be able to select an existing account from their accounting software OR create a new one.

 Map existing expense account